conda/conda/docs/source/announcements.rst

 give away, or further distribute your email address to third parties.

 * No more than one email per week--usually less.
-* Substantive announcements for all conda users.
+* Substantive project announcements relevant to all conda users.
 * No corporate marketing hype.
 * No spam.